iodigital-com/figex/README.md

         cause a directory to be created.
     - `useAndroidRasterScales`: A shorthand to create `mdpi`, `hdpi`, `xhdpi`, `xxhdpi`, `xxxhdpi` exports of raster graphics.
 Ignored if `rasterScales` is defined
-    - `companionFileName`  The path to where the generated companion file should be written
+    - `companionFileName`: The name of the generated companion file.
+A `/` will cause a directory to be created.
-    - `companionFileTemplatePath` The path to the Jinja2 template.
+    - `companionFileTemplatePath`: The path to the Jinja2 template.
 See `samples/Contents.json.figex` for an example and see below for more details
     - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files, using the default template or `companionFileTemplatePath` if supplied, and a Contents.json file will be written to the parent folder of the `companionFileName` uses the `companionFileName` instead of `Contents.json` if supplied